BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/transactions.md

 For more information on Ethereum transactions and the transaction lifecycle, [go here](https://ethereum.org/en/developers/docs/transactions/).

-Evmos supports the following Ethereum transactions.
+Butane supports the following Ethereum transactions.

 :::tip
 **Note**: Unprotected legacy transactions are not supported by default.